Torpedo

 While the 19th-century battleship had evolved primarily with a view to engagements between armored warships with large-caliber guns, the invention and refinement of torpedoes from the 1860s onwards allowed small torpedo boats and other lighter surface vessels, submarines/submersibles, even improvised fishing boats or frogmen, and later light aircraft, to destroy large ships without the need of large guns, though sometimes at the risk of being hit by longer-range artillery fire.

-Modern torpedoes are classified variously as lightweight or heavyweight; straight-running, autonomous homers, and wire-guided types.
+Modern torpedoes are classified variously as lightweight, heavyweight, straight-running, autonomous homers, and wire-guided types.
 They can be launched from a variety of platforms.
 In modern warfare, a submarine-launched torpedo is almost certain to hit its target; the best defense is a counterattack using another torpedo.